 This approach emphasizes the importance of just getting seniors up and moving.
 Keep it light, fun, and noncompetitive!
 Some ideas for this approach include:

-- Not keeping score of games - Adding a funny twist to a game (e.g., running bases in reverse order) - Participation prizes instead of placement trophies, medals, or ribbons
+- Not keeping score of games - Adding a funny twist to a game (e.g., running bases in reverse order)

 Health fair